I have shot with a Canon system since the beginning of time.

 What did I find after 5 days of using the camera and lenses?

 1. This camera is a boiled-down version of the camera I use regularly.
 I shoot aperture mode almost always and use manual focus almost always.
 I don't care about the other stuff in the menu.

 2. After a day of piddling around with the camera, I could easily make the adjustments I needed, should it be bracketing for an unusually high contrast scene or timed exposure.
 I found the camera/sensor to be remarkably forgiving when shooting into an evening sun and producing images that did not clip the highs.
-I was stunned.
+I was in the end frankly stunned.

 3. Its weight was very portable and equal or better than the offerings from other camera manufacturers.